-Fueled in large part by rare but highly publicized acts of violence by people believed to have serious mental disorders, a consensus has emerged that the American mental health system is "broken" and must be fixed.
+Fueled in large part by rare but highly publicized acts of violence by people with serious mental disorders, a consensus has emerged that the American mental health system is "broken" and must be fixed.
 This is not a good metaphor.
 Broken implies that it used to work but that lately it doesn't.
-The truth is that the so-called mental health "system" has always been far from what it should be, that it is better now than it used to be, but that it remains imperfect in a host of complicated ways.
-There has been progress, but for the past 35 years it has been incremental rather than transformational.
+The truth is that the mental health system has always been far from what it should be, that it is better now than it used to be, but that it remains imperfect in a host of complicated ways.^{1,2,3} There has been progress, but for the past 35 years it has been incremental rather than transformational.

-One major reason that transformation has proved an elusive goal is that mental health policy is far more complex than is generally recognized.
-Properly understood it is not just a subset of health policy.
+One major reason for the failure to transform the mental health system is that it is far more complex than is generally recognized.
+Mental health policy properly understood is not just a subset of health policy.
 It is, and must be, an amalgam of health policy, social welfare policy, criminal justice policy, substance abuse policy, disability policy, education policy, child welfare policy, and more.

-That is to say, in order to meet the needs of people with mental and/or substance use problems, we need to address not only their needs for treatment and rehabilitation, but also how they will survive if they are unable to work, how they will be treated if they commit or are accused of committing crimes, what rights they have to liberty and to non-discrimination, how the schools will educate children with psychological problems, how society will respond to children who have traumatic experiences; and so forth.
+That is to say, in order to meet the needs of people with mental and/or substance use problems, we need to address not only their needs for treatment and rehabilitation, but also how they will survive if they are unable to work, how they will be treated if they commit or are accused of committing crimes, what rights they have to liberty and to non-discrimination, how the schools will educate children with psychological problems, how society will respond to children who have traumatic experiences; etc.